flyingnobita/halo2-wasm-demo/README.md

-# Halo2 WASM Demo
+# Halo2 Wasm Demo

-This repo demonstrates how to compile halo2 circuits into WASM and incorporate them to a react app.
-It is based on the [halo2 WASM guide](https://zcash.github.io/halo2/user/wasm-port.html) which in turn is based on [Zordle](https://github.com/nalinbhardwaj/zordle).
+This repo demonstrates how to compile halo2 circuits into Wasm and incorporate them to a react app.
+It is based on the [halo2 Wasm guide](https://zcash.github.io/halo2/user/wasm-port.html) which in turn is based on [Zordle](https://github.com/nalinbhardwaj/zordle).

 ## Circuits